maniospas/Blombly/docs/basics/iterables.md

 as keys and values.
 For keys, numbers and strings keys are considered the same based on their value, whereas other data match only themselves.
 Maps implement member access and set operators.
 But they are also iterables that yield `key, value` pairs as lists of two entries.
-Pop from the frnt or back of the pair with the `|` notation to extract keys and values with concise syntax that retains clear semantics.
+Pop from the front or back of the pair with the `|` notation to extract keys and values with concise syntax that retains clear semantics.